PayneLab/nifty-manuscript/README.md

 1. Ensure you have the following python packages installed in your environment:
     * pandas
     * numpy
-2. Download NIFty from <link to NIFy repo> and install the dependencies as described in the documentation.
+2. Download [NIFty](https://github.com/PayneLab/nifty/) and install the dependencies as described in the documentation.
 3. Navigate to `Testing/No_Imputation/` and run the following python files:
     * `Ai_imputed.py`
     * `Ai_unimputed.py`